DocisJP/API-CHALLENGE/terraform/README.md

 The Step Functions state machine defined in `step_functions.tf` orchestrates the data processing workflow, including file validation and data processing steps.

+## ECS and Docker

+The project uses ECS Fargate to run containerized applications.
+The Docker image for the application should be built and pushed to the ECR repository created by the `ecr.tf` configuration.

+## API Gateway and Network Load Balancer

+The API Gateway is set up with a VPC Link to the Network Load Balancer, allowing for private integration with the ECS services running in private subnets.

+## Modifying the Infrastructure

 To modify the infrastructure, update the corresponding Terraform files.
 To change Lambda function code, update the Python files in the `../lambda_functions` directory.
 Terraform will automatically redeploy the functions on the next `terraform apply`.

+For changes to the containerized application, update the Docker image, push it to ECR, and update the ECS task definition in `ecs.tf` with the new image URL.